minmus-9/lysp/README.md

 library in terms of subtraction. `nand` is used to create all of the usual basic bitwise ops.
 There's no predefined I/O either since it isn't clear what is wanted there, but this code is very easy to extend.
-Also, see the next section.
+Also, see the next section on the FFI interface.

-The `lisp.lisp` standard library defines a bunch of procedures:
+The `lisp.lisp` standard library defines a bunch of procedures in LISP:

 |Name|Description|
 |----|----|